Hemant-Agrahari/Preparation-one-september/JavaScript/JavaScript-Basis/theory.md

 2.setInterval() runs repeatedly at fixed intervals.

-Q.What is the difference between localStorage, sessionStorage, and cookies?
+Q.What is the difference between localStorage, sessionStorage, and cookies? localStorage stores data with no expiry (until cleared manually), sessionStorage stores data only for a browser tab session, and cookies store small pieces of data with an expiry date that are automatically sent to the server with every HTTP request.

-1.localStorage: data persists until cleared manually.
-2.sessionStorage: clears when the tab is closed.
-3.cookies: small data with expiry, sent with every HTTP request.

 Q.What is the difference between a shallow copy and a deep copy?
 A shallow copy only copies the first level of an object, so nested objects or arrays still share references with the original, whereas a deep copy creates a fully independent clone where even nested objects are duplicated and do not affect the original.